 8. Help from a Criminal Attorney

 The criminal lawyers at California Legal Defense Group can help you or your loved one beat the charges, avoid incarceration, and secure the best potential outcome for a criminal case.
 Our experienced defense attorneys have helped many individuals beat criminal charges or negotiate substantial reductions in penalties.
-For a free consultation and case review, please call us today at (855) 396-0370 or contact us online.
+For a free consultation and case review, please call us today or contact us online.